 Following your waxing session, make sure to apply your post waxing care products to your freshly waxed legs to ensure that your skin is left soothed, moisturized, and to prevent ingrown hairs.

 Whether visiting an esthetician for a professional leg waxing service or leg waxing at home, it’s important to know the pros and cons of the process before you switch over from the world of shaving.
-Once you’ve made the jump, you’ll want to ensure that you’re practicing proper pre and post waxing care to both maintain your wax, and to keep your skin in the best shape possible.
+Once you’ve made the jump, you’ll want to ensure that you’re practicing proper pre and post-wax care to both maintain your wax, and keep your skin in the best shape possible.

-Overall, leg waxing is a safe and effective approach to leg hair removal for the best long term results.
-Though every hair removal process has its benefits and drawbacks, it's clear that waxing holds much more promise than downsides, and is an excellent option for those sick of trying to maintain their short term and ineffective shaving results at home.
+Overall, leg waxing is a safe and effective approach to leg hair removal for the best long-term results.
+Though every hair removal process has its benefits and drawbacks, it's clear that waxing holds much more promise than downsides, and is an excellent option for those sick of trying to maintain their short-term and ineffective shaving results at home.